 Over time, the prosthetic teeth can become discolored, chipped, or cracked.
 This process is accelerated if patients expose their dentures to stain-causing food and drinks, cigarette smoke, or other damaging agents.
 If you have older dentures that have become yellowed or aged, you may need a replacement appliance.

-To get dentures at our practice, contact Texas Denture Clinic and Implant Center today.
+Give us a call at 817 336 2121 to get dentures at our practice, contact Texas Denture Clinic and Implant Center today.